RashiG27/summer19/README.md

 # summer19
-This repository is regarding whatever I read and learned during the summer break of 2019.
+This repository is regarding what I read and learned during the summer break of 2019.